You have an online business, and now you’re ready to build an email list.

-Basically anything valuable that your readers would love.
+Basically, anything valuable that your readers would love.
 The exclusivity is key here.
-The more you make those subscribers feel like they’re getting something exclusive, the higher subscribe rate you’ll get.
+The more you make those subscribers feel like they’re getting something exclusive, the higher the subscription rate you’ll get.

 Exclusivity is a strong motivator.
 Especially when you couple that with awesome product discounts.

 Frys.com has a newsletter specifically dedicated to offering product discounts.
 You’ll routinely see their crazy deals on places like Slickdeals only to find that you have to have the email code to claim the deal.[*]

 The only way you get that discount code is if you join their newsletter.
 Even if you can’t offer crazy deals like 50% off, you can still offer a 5-10% occasional deal to entice visitors to sign up.

 Partner up with somebody who has a similar size list as you, and email each other’s lists a call to action to join for your opt-in offer.